Boers

 - Challenges

-- Challenges include preserving cultural identity amidst modernization and addressing socio-economic disparities.
+- Challenges include maintaining cultural identity in a rapidly changing world and addressing historical grievances.

 - Preservation Efforts